Menu

 • Photographs by Peter 0’Dwyer for Goddess Guide

 Photographs featured were shot by professional photographers and must be used with appropriate credits.
 To use these images in a magazine or book, email the photographer to discuss usage and inquire about higher resolution artwork.
-The photos by John Madere and Michael O'Neal are free to use on any blog and in any magazine or other publication.
+The photos by John Madere, Michael O'Neal, and Kari Orvik are free to use on any blog and in any magazine or other publication.
 Michael’s portraits are 1000px wide and should be large enough for most online formats.

 Work Image Use